Local Jobs for Local People

 - Employment Readiness and Careers Counselling is an intensive person-centered approach using the Employment Readiness Scale, targeted career development strategies and professional careers guidance to assess levels of work readiness and employability.

-- Stepping Stones to Economic Inclusion is a staged program of activities to develop small business and self employment capabilities for up to 30 recently arrived migrant and refugee women.
+- Stepping Stones to Economic Inclusion is a staged program of activities to develop small business and self-employment capabilities for recently arrived migrant and refugee women.
 The program is tailored and aims to build on each participant's strengths and experiences.
 Participants are offered a suite of culturally tailored workshops, mentoring and holistic support to develop business capability and improve financial security and social connectedness.

 For more information about Community Revitalisation in Melbourne's North please contact 9205 2858 or 9205 2602.